timkley/tim-kleyersburg.de/articles/web-performance-for-nontech-people/index.md

 So let's break it down into smaller parts to better understand the differences and responsibilities.
 Take a look at what happens when you request a webpage:

-1. You type into the address bar or click a link to, e.g., www.tim-kleyersburg.de.
+1. You type into the address bar or click a link to e.g., www.tim-kleyersburg.de.
-2. The domain name system (DNS) resolves this name to an IP address (the address of a server).
+3. The domain name system (DNS) resolves this name to an IP address (the address of a server).
-3. The **request** is forwarded to this IP address.
+4. The **request** is forwarded to this IP address.
-4. Now the server processes your request and does all the work needed so you can see a webpage.
+5. Now the server processes your request and does all the work needed so you can see a webpage.
-5. After the servers work is done it sends a **response** back to you.
+6. After the servers work is done, it sends a **response** back to you.
 This response contains the HTML of the page you want to look at.
-6. Now your browser starts processing this response.
-It also starts downloading assets (like CSS for styles, JavaScript for interactivity, or images so you have something beautiful to look at).
+7. Now your browser starts processing this response.
+It also starts downloading assets (like CSS for styles, JavaScript for interactivity, or images for something beautiful to look at).
-7. After all this is done you can finally view the webpage in all its glory.
+7. After all this is done you can finally view the webpage in all its glory. <!-- müsste hier nicht 8. stehen? -->

-For simplicity's sake lets only focus on points 4 to 7.
+For simplicity's sake let's only focus on points 4 to 7.

-Typically everything that happens _before_ your browser receives the response is called "backend" and everything that happens _after_ is called "frontend" so we'll use these terms to keep it simple.
+Typically, everything that happens _before_ your browser receives the response, is called "backend" and everything that happens _after_ is called "frontend" so we'll use these terms to keep it simple.

 ### Backend (4. and 5.)

-Imagine an online store which sells guitars (because I like guitars).
-You want to take a look at this specific guitar so you click on the link to get to the product page.
+Imagine an online store that sells guitars (because I like guitars).
+You want to take a look at a specific guitar so you click on the link to get to the product page.
 Now the backend has to do all the work necessary to give you a helpful response.
-It fetches information about the product from a database, calculates the correct price based on your location and fetches stock information for different vendors.
+It fetches information about the product from a database, calculates the correct price based on your location and gets stock information for different vendors.
 All this takes time to compute.
-This timespan is called "[Time to first byte](https://web.dev/time-to-first-byte/)" or TTFB for short and is one audit run by Lighthouse to assess your final performance score.
+This timespan is called "[Time to first byte](https://web.dev/time-to-first-byte/)" or TTFB and is one audit run by Lighthouse to assess your final performance score.

-Since all of this computation happens in the "backend" there is no way to extract more information from this measurement without a developer looking into what exactly causes a high TTFB.
-All these online tools you can use to measure performance can only tell you "your server took x seconds to send a response".
+Since all of this computation happens in the "backend", there is no way to extract more information from this measurement without a developer looking into what exactly causes a high TTFB.
+All these online tools you can use to measure performance, can only tell you "your server took x seconds to send a response".
 Nothing more.

 A good strategy for a good TTFB is to aggressively cache the response and skip the computation part altogether.
-There are pages which are better suited for this (like this website) than others (like a e-commerce site).
+There are pages which are better suited for this (like this website) than others (like an e-commerce site).
-Rule of thumb: if your content rarely changes and is not personalised a static cache is a great way for a really good TTFB score.
+Rule of thumb: if your content rarely changes and is not personalised, a static cache is a great way to achieve a really good TTFB score.

 ### Frontend (6. and 7.)

 Now it gets more complicated.
-Browsers can do a lot more these days so there are more areas which can negatively affect your performance scores.
+Browsers can do a lot more these days so there are more areas that can negatively affect your performance scores.

-We'll break it down further so we get a complete puzzle piece by piece.
+We'll break it down further to complete the puzzle piece by piece.

-_I'm fully aware there is still a lot more to web performance than the following explanations.
-Please keep in mind that the audience for this article are people with a non-tech background._
+_I'm fully aware, there is still a lot more to web performance than the following explanations.
+Please keep in mind, that the audience for this article are people with a non-tech background._

-There are two big parts which very directly impact frontend performance: scripts and assets (like images or videos).
+There are two big parts which very directly affect frontend performance: scripts and assets (like images or videos).

 #### Assets

 Images can make up a big part of your website.
-The average website today [weighs about 2MB](https://httparchive.org/reports/page-weight) and images make up about _half of it_.
+The average website of today [weighs about 2MB](https://httparchive.org/reports/page-weight) and images make up about _half of it_.
 Let's not take videos into account right now to avoid another layer of complexity.

-Since images make up half of your website it seems natural to care about how they affect the performance of your website.
-The size of your website directly impacts the performance because the more contents need to be loaded, the longer it takes.
+Since images make up half of your website, it seems natural to care about how they affect the performance of your website.
+The size of your website has a direct influence on the performance because the more contents need to be loaded, the longer it takes.

 #### Scripts

 JavaScript (not to be mixed up with Java) is a programming language.
-It is used for a lot things on websites.
-It's used to create interactivity, load more content after the initial document has loaded, track visitors, display ads and many more things.
+It is used for a lot of things concerning websites.
+It's used to create interactivity, load more content after the initial document has loaded, track visitors, display ads and much more.

-Each of these things can impact performance and therefore performance metrics.
-By executing scripts you are using computing power which can negatively impact performance.
+Each of these things can have an impact on the performance and therefore affect performance metrics.
+By executing scripts you are using computing power which can have a negative impact on performance.
 Fetching content after the first page load can lead to layout shifts and render-blocking scripts can completely halt the rendering of a page, resulting in an unusable page until the script is done.

-In commercial sites there are also most likely a lot of 3rd-party-scripts. **Every script can negatively impact performance**, and you should therefore evaluate if this negative impact is worth the potential uplift in other areas.
+In commercial sites, there are also most likely a lot of 3rd-party-scripts. **Every script can have a negative impact on performance**, and should therefore be evaluated by you, if this negative impact is worth the potential uplift in other areas.

 ## How to measure and interpret frontend performance

 As outlined above: the tools at our disposal have no way to measure backend performance.
-There are tools for that, like [Blackfire for PHP](https://www.blackfire.io/), which are most of the time focused on developers that care about performance while developing.
+There are tools for that, like [Blackfire for PHP](https://www.blackfire.io/), which are, most of the time, focused on developers that care about performance while developing.

 ### Tools